Do Not Get Discouraged

 Mike Johnson

 Similarly, we “sow” here upon this earth, trying to do what these verses tell us.
-However, we may get discouraged due to disappointments and hardships while living the Christian life.
+However, we may become discouraged due to disappointments and hardships that arise while living the Christian life.
 “Sowing” is not always easy.
 With this in mind, Galatians 6:9 has these words of encouragement: “And let us not grow weary while doing good, for in due season we shall reap if we do not lose heart.”
 The “reaping” will be everlasting life (6:8b), i.e., heaven — a place of eternal joy, rest, and peace.
 Thus, we must continue sowing and not give up — for, in due season, we shall reap if we do not grow weary and give up.